 There is a vast range of enemies in Oddworld.
 Here is a brief description of them.

 Sligs - The primary security force for all Magog Cartel structures.
+Dim-witted and cowardly in the face of their Glukkon masters, the Sligs are cruelly treated and treat their mudokon captives cruelly in turn.
 They use mechanical pants and normally are equipped with a machine gun.
+Often lazy, some Sligs can be found sleeping on the job - a vulnerable state that Abe can exploit through sneaking and possession.

 Flying Sligs - Same as Sligs but instead of using the mechanical pants they use mechanical harness with a grenade launcher.